IUDataStructuresCourse/course-web-page-fall-2023/proj1-flood-it.md

 Try to improve the time complexity of your flood function.

-Write new flood functions `flood1()`, `flood2()`... whose execution time does not grow so quickly as the number of tiles increases.
-When you run `floodN()` in batch mode, the timing for these alternate implementations will show up as gray lines.
+Write a new flood functions `flood1()`, whose execution time does not grow so quickly as the number of tiles increases.
+When you run `flood1()` in batch mode, the timing for the alternate implementation will show up as a gray line.

 Swap the names so that your most time efficient implementation is named `flood()`, so that it will be the version used interactively.
-Re-run with `"timing"` and produce a graph, in which the line of the most efficient version is highlighted in red.
+Re-run with `"timing"` and produce a graph, in which the line of the most efficient version is in red.

-+ **[Question 5]** What is the time complexity of your alternative implementations?
-Comment the functions with their time complexity in your code.
-Write down the function names and their time complexity in your write-up.
++ **[Question 5]** What is the time complexity of your alternative implementation?
+  Comment the function with its time complexity in your code and write down the time complexity in your write-up.

-Development note: If your code is so slow that no graph is produced when running in batch mode, try temporarily reducing the value of `MAX_BOARD_SIZE_FOR_AUTOPLAY` in `src/Constants.java`.
-For each board size, the game is repeated 5 times to reduce the effect of noise.
-Turning down the `NUM_GAMES_TO_AUTOPLAY` parameter may save you time during development.

 -----------------